webexone/webexone.github.io/_pages/ReportingExperience.md

 1. Make a note of: Average service level, Total handle contact, Total abandoned contacts, Average Handle Time.
 2. Switch the Duration to `This Year` notice the change into these KPIs.
 3. Select **Channel Type** and opt for digital channels only: Email, Chat and Social to observe the update KPI’s.
+4. Scroll Down the dashboard to the review "Contact Details in Queue" Report.
+5. On right upper corner of the "Contact Details in Queue"  Chart View
+6. Observe the historical Queue volume and trending across last 7 days.

 #### **Field Description**
 **Contact Center Overview – Historical** dashboard displays displays contact statistics for a specified duration and time interval.
 Users can filter data using drop-down lists.
 The available information includes: